When we closed in December, our 20 acres included 1 solid acre of kudzu.

 - Mow before the bees get mad.
 Bugs, including wasps and hornets, make homes in kudzu, but in the cooler weather, they haven’t re-established their hives enough to defend them aggressively.

 - Mow before the spring babies are born.
 Turtle babies.
-If angry bees aren’t enough to deter you, know that adorable baby box turtles hatch in late spring/early summer and are probably going to be hanging in your kudzu field to eat all the bugs and earthworms there.
+If the angry bees of summer aren’t enough to deter you, know that adorable baby box turtles hatch in late spring and are probably going to be hanging around in your kudzu field to eat all the bugs and earthworms there.

 We’ll keep you posted on our future progress and welcome your kudzu-related comments below.